• Home

 Adding a Status

-- Select an icon and color; the color appears as a visual indicator throughout PawPlacer wherever the status is shown
+3. Select a badge color; the color appears as a visual indicator throughout PawPlacer wherever the status is shown

 Editing and Reordering